What Foods Are Toxic for dogs?

 Don’t go overboard with the dose because this can irritate the intestines and cause a burning sensation.

-What human foods can I feed my dog?
+What human foods can I feed my dogs?

 You can feed your dog any fruits or vegetables that are not as concentrated as others in the future.

-Things like fresh carrots, fresh broccoli, even apples because they contain high amounts of vitamin A, C. Chicken and fish are other foods that you are able to share with your dog, just always make sure to give them the healthier parts of chicken and fish.
+Things like fresh carrots, fresh broccoli, even apples because they contain high amounts of vitamin A, C. Chicken and fish are other foods that you are able to share with your dog.
+Always make sure to give them the healthier parts of chicken and fish.

-Here’s a website that’ll teach you how to make your own homemade dog food if you’re interested in taking your pup’s health into your own hands!
+Here’s a website that’ll teach you how to make your own homemade dog food.
+Check it out if you’re interested in taking your pup’s health into your own hands!

-Check out this recipe for homemade carrot cake dog treats here
+Check out this recipe for homemade carrot cake dog treats.